-- Main Objective To provide liquidity and generate reasonable returns with low volatility through investment in a portfolio comprising of debt & money market instruments.
-However, there is no assurance that the investment objective of the scheme will be achieved. - Investment pattern The tentative portfolio break-up of Equity / Debt / Money Market instruments, other permitted securities and such other securities as may be permitted by SEBI from time to time with minimum and maximum asset allocation, while retaining the option to alter the asset allocation for a short-term period on defensive considerations.
-Refer Part II Information about the scheme A. How will the scheme allocate its assets? for more details.
+Investment pattern - The tentative portfolio break-up of Equity/Debt/Money Market instruments, other permitted 0 securities and such other securities as may be permitted by SEBI from time to time with minimum and maximum asset allocation, while retaining the option to alter the asset allocation for a short term period on defensive considerations.
+Refer Part II - Information about the scheme - A. How will the scheme allocate its assets? for more details.

 Potential Risk Class

 Credit Risk → Relatively Low (Class A) Moderate (Class B) Relatively High (Class C)

-Interest Rate Risk ↓ Tremuvery Low (Class 11)
+Interest Rate Risk ↓

-Relatively Low (Class I) B-I
+Relatively Low (Class I)

 Moderate (Class II)

-Relatively High (Class III)
+Relatively High (Class III) AIII

-Relatively Low interest rate risk and Moderate credit risk.
+A relatively high interest rate r isk and relatively low cred it risk. - ·